5 Surprising Reasons Why Small Businesses Fail

 Most entrepreneurs are fiercely independent and competitive by nature, which is probably why the lack of good mentorship leads to the downfall of their businesses.
 In retrospect, failed entrepreneurs see that they either didn’t think they needed expert help, they didn’t know how to find the right experts or they weren’t willing to pay for the help of experienced professionals who could have mentored them to success.

-To cater to this problem for young entrepreneurs, Anyhows.com launched a platform known as free Ask the Experts Q&A sessions.
-This would be a sound initiative for startup founders and struggling entrepreneurs as they can have easy access to experts in all aspects of small business ownership, including invention development, overseas manufacturing, viral influencer marketing, and even how to get the business onto the Shark Tank reality TV show.
+To address this entrepreneurial mentorship challenge, Anyhows.com launched an initiative known as Ask the Experts Q&A sessions.
+This could be a helpful free resource to startup founders and struggling entrepreneurs because it allows easy access to experts in all aspects of small business ownership, including invention development, overseas manufacturing, viral influencer marketing, and even how to get the business onto the Shark Tank reality TV show.
 Expert advice is given in real-time online to a global audience of entrepreneurs, and audio and video recordings are available for review after the live Q&A exchange is over.

-While there are a number of not-so-surprising ways that an overblown ego can lead to business failure, surprisingly there are also plenty of ways that results in entrepreneurial failure if they have too much shy attitude and fear of humility.
-Besides creating a great product and providing a great service, successful entrepreneurs are also masters of media who are not afraid to brag about what they’ve created to big audiences.
-Shy people obviously can’t go this much further.
+While there are a number of not-so-surprising ways that an overblown ego can lead to business failure, surprisingly there are also plenty of ways that entrepreneurial failure can result from a shy attitude and too much humility.
+Besides creating a great product and providing a great service, successful entrepreneurs are also masters of media, who are not afraid to brag about what they’ve created to big audiences.
+Shy entrepreneurs need learn the art of bragging.

-For this purpose entrepreneurs can use HARO (Help a Reporter Out) which is a free resource that connects entrepreneurs who have something to say with reporters who want to hear it.
-Reporters from large media outlets like CNN, Forbes, and the New York Times post requests for sources of information and entrepreneurs can respond to the requests that are relevant to their business, gaining valuable mainstream media attention for their startup.
+An easy way for shy entrepreneurs to get media attention is with HARO (Help a Reporter Out) which is a free resource that connects entrepreneurs who have something to say with reporters who want to hear it.
+Reporters from large media outlets like CNN, Forbes, and the New York Times post requests for sources of information.
+Entrepreneurs can then respond to the requests that are relevant to their business, gaining valuable mainstream media attention for their startup.

 #3 Failure Factor - Overly Optimistic Attitude